Owatonna, Northfield, Mankato West rule Big Nine Conference in truncated All-Sports Cup

 -Ironically, of the bottom four teams it was last-place Red Wing that accounted for the only conference title of the group, capturing the championship in girls basketball with a 20-2 record in league action.
 Outside of that, the Wingers' best finish was fifth place.

--Northfield led all schools with seven top-three finishes, four in the winter (boys hockey, girls hockey, boys swimming, wrestling) and three in the fall (boys soccer, girls swimming, volleyball).
+-Northfield led the league with seven top-three finishes, four in the winter (boys hockey, girls hockey, boys swimming, wrestling) and three in the fall (boys soccer, girls swimming, volleyball).
 Three schools, Owatonna, Mankato West and Century, tabulated six top-three finishes.

 -Of the Scarlets’ six top-three finishes, five came during the fall season as they did not end any lower than fifth place in the six eligible sports during those months.